-In terms of cost, when considering generator vs solar battery, battery backups are the most expensive option upfront and if you add this to the solar panel price, it can be a considerable sum to pay.
+In terms of cost, when considering generator vs solar battery, battery backups are the most expensive option upfront and if you add this to the solar panel price in UAE, it can be a considerable sum to pay.
 But generators need fuel to run, which means you’ll spend more overtime to maintain a steady supply of fuel.

 With battery backups, you’ll need to pay upfront for the battery backup system, as well as installation costs (each of which is in the thousands).
 The exact price will vary depending on the battery model you choose and the amount you need to power your home.
 However, it is common for an average size home battery backup system to cost between $10,000 and $20,000.